foongminwong/foongminwong.github.io/index.md

 I enjoy going for walks, blogging on [Medium](https://medium.com/@foongminwong), and learning..

-Born and raised in Malaysia, I speak Chinese, English, Malay, and [Python](https://www.python.org/)...
+Born and raised in Malaysia, I speak Chinese, Cantonese, English, Malay, and [Python](https://www.python.org/)...

 ![About Me](assets/WFM_About_Me_3.jpg)